Skip to content

 Joe Friel's data on masters athletes is unambiguous on this point: muscular strength deteriorates faster than aerobic fitness after 40.
 Sarcopenia — age-related muscle loss — begins in the late 30s and accelerates without resistance training stimulus.
 By 50, riders who have done no structured strength work have measurably less neuromuscular force production available for hard efforts, sprints, and climbs.

 Two sessions per week is the minimum effective dose.
-Those sessions should be built around compound movements: back squats, Romanian deadlifts, Bulgarian split squats, single-leg press, and hip hinge variations.
+Those sessions should be built around cycling-specific patterns: Bulgarian split squats, single-leg deadlifts or kettlebell hip hinges, hip thrusts, single-leg press, step-ups, and a press or pull plus core.
+The load should challenge in the 6-10 rep range with 2-3 reps in reserve.
 Machine-based isolation work doesn't produce the neuromuscular adaptations that matter for cycling.
-Free weights and loaded unilateral movements do.
+Loaded unilateral movements do.

 The concern most cyclists raise is fatigue interference — that lifting will compromise their riding.
 Done correctly, it doesn't.
 Sessions should be scheduled after easy rides or on dedicated days, not before or after hard cycling efforts.
 Load should be periodised: higher volume, lower intensity in the base phase; lower volume, higher intensity in the build phase.